William Sawtrey: After effects

 The lower classes of England were quick to catch on to Lollard ideas, especially about disbursing Church funds to aid people in need and to ease lower class financial stresses caused by heavy taxation.
 The representatives of the lower class made efforts on two occasions to convince King Henry IV and Parliament to appropriate the Church's money and to use it for the people of England.
 The Church reacted against this proposal and, with the help of the King, set forth a number of statutes to protect Church temporalities.
 Among these orders was the statute De heretico comburendo, which stated that heresy was punishable by means of public burning.

 The severity of Sawtrey and Purvey's punishments created a wave of Lollard supporters.
 Among them was John Oldcastle, a knight and captain for the Prince of Wales.
 He protected and hid preachers from the Statute of Heresy.
 Oldcastle and other Lollard-sympathising knights pleaded with King Henry IV to change the law.
 They argued that the King should take the money the Church was wasting and put it into England's armoury, almshouses, and universities.
 Many students of Oxford University were also Lollard sympathisers.
 Students translated Wycliffe's work and began to debate the lawfulness of Bible translations.

 However, despite their efforts, the persecution of Lollards continued.
 The knights' arguments were shot down, and Oxford was discredited by the Church.
 Nevertheless, Lollard believers continued practising their faith in an underground network.

-Other supporters

-(After John Wycliffe's death, Archbishop William Courtenay began to defend his beliefs in 1382.
-He argued concepts such as consubstantiation, the belief that the Eucharist is still indeed bread and that body of Christ exists simultaneously with the bread.
-He also used the Bible to explain that certain mass ceremonies were not specifically ordered by Christ.
-He defended the belief that, "a priest in mortal sin could not administer the Sacraments."
-He also supported Wycliffe in his opinion about confession, which was that if a man is truly contrite after his verbal confession, then no other action is necessary.
-The final point he argued was that of papacy.
-In his life Wycliffe had proposed that Pope Urban VI should be the last pope and that people govern themselves under their own laws.)